jdreo/project-template/README.md

 ```
 3. Install the dependencies.
 We recommend [uv](https://docs.astral.sh/uv/) for best performance, but [Poetry](https://python-poetry.org/) is also supported:

+!!!
+Note:
+    The BioCypher project is in the process of migrating to uv.
+    We recommend all users adopt uv, as backward compatibility with Poetry is planned to be phased out in future versions.

 **Using uv (recommended):**
 ```{bash}
 uv sync